daltonshaver/terrorism-analysis/README.md

 Final goal could be to build a Bayesian Network based on the foundational framework laid by a logistic regression and Poisson model.

 ## Task List
-- Manually combine 'gname' groups into larger, more generalized groups in order to build a more accurate Logistic Regression model.
 - Plot attack coordinates using Geopandas.
-(Currently having import issues)
 - Accumulate sources to explain why attack success is more volatile in the Philippines than the Horn of Africa.
 - I can analyze the linear combinations with predicted probabilities of 90%> and <10% to find trends, differences, etc.
 - Build a more accurate model using ROC Curve, Accuracy Matrix, Residuals (analyze unique combinations), DF Beta (Influence).